univention/univention-corporate-server/doc/manual/appendix/variables.rst

    Defines the warning period for the expiration check of the SSL/TLS root certificate.
 The default value is ``30`` days.
 See :ref:`domain-ssl`.

+.. envvar:: ucs/web/theme

+   Select the theme for |UCSWEB|.
+The value corresponds to a CSS file under :file:`/usr/share/univention-web/themes/` with the same name without filename extension.